ckwonglab/ckwonglab.github.io/index.md

 # The Wong Lab - Endocrine Signalling in Inflammation

-Therapies based on gut hormones such as GLP-1 have transformed the treatment of metabolic disease, yet their interactions with the immune system remain incompletely understood.
-Our group studies how endocrine signals, including metabolic peptides, control inflammation.
+Therapies based on gut hormones such as GLP-1 have transformed the treatment of metabolic disease, yet how these peptides communicate with multiple target organs to modulate inflammation remains poorly understood.
+Our group investigates the mechanisms by which endocrine signals, including metabolic peptides, control inflammation.

 {% capture text %}

-We investigate how endocrine signaling governs the inflammatory response.
-By combining _in vivo_, _in vitro_, and _in silico_ methodologies, the Wong Lab is identifying novel therapeutic pathways to combat tissue and systemic inflammation and associated diseases.

-{%
-  include button.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="research"
-  title="Our Publications"
-  text=text
-%}

-{% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Our current research directions on

 {%
   include button.html